mk2502dev/single-node-kafka-server-setup/README.md

 ```
 if you get error while runing kafka server goto config folder and edit server.properties.
 Search for listeners and add the following command `listeners=PLAINTEXT://localhost:9092`
-and restart the zookeeper and kafka broker.
+and restart the zookeeper and kafka broker once again.

-5. Create the Topic
+5. Open another terminal (producer) and Create the Topic
 ```
 .\kafka-topics.bat --create --topic test1 --partitions 1 --replication-factor 1 --bootstrap-server localhost:9092
 ```